About the book

 In 1998, Jacob Lief, a 21-year-old American university student, met school teacher Malizole “Banks” Gwaxula in a township tavern in Port Elizabeth, South Africa.
 After bonding over beers and a shared passion for education, Gwaxula invited Lief to live with him in the township.
 Inspired by their fortuitous meeting—which brought together two men separated by race, nationality, and age—and by the spirit of ubuntu, roughly translated as “I am because you are,” the two men embarked on an unexpectedly profound journey.

 Their vision?
 To provide vulnerable children in township with what every child deserves—everything. .

-Today, their organization, Ubuntu Education Fund, is upending the conventional wisdom about how to break the cycle of poverty.
+Today, their organization, Ubuntu Pathways, is upending the conventional wisdom about how to break the cycle of poverty.
 Shunning traditional development models, Ubuntu redefined the concept of scale, focusing on how deeply it can impact each child’s life rather than how many it can reach.
 From pregnant mothers to students heading to university, Ubuntu provides everything each child needs and deserves, from cradle to career.
 Their child-centered approach reminds us that one’s birthplace should not determine one’s future.

 I Am Because You Are offers an unflinching portrayal of the rewards and challenges of the nonprofit world while setting forth a bold vision for a new model of development.

-All other questions, please use the form on the right.
+For all media inquiries, bulk orders, speaking requests, or any other questions, please use the form on the right.